jonas-df/gpt_voice/README.md

 ## Dependencies

-The application has the following python dependencies:
+The application has the following python dependencies that can be installed with pip:

-- pyaudio
-- watchdog
-- pynput
-- OpenAI Whisper
-- groq
-- dotenv

-Install them using:

 ```bash
 pip install pyaudio watchdog pynput groq openai-whisper python-dotenv pygame
 ```

 In addition it is required to install the portaudio library that pyaudio